aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

-One common mistake that developers make with CORS is to use the
+**Security Analysis:** One common mistake that developers make with CORS is to use the
 wildcard value "\*" as the value of "access-control-allow-origin"
 header, allowing any site to access a resource on the server.
 This
 access pattern is appropriate if the resource is considered public and